winterofhell/fedora-optimizations/README.md

 __GL_THREADED_OPTIMIZATIONS=1
 # Warning: __GL_THREADED_OPTIMIZATIONS option can cause black screens on some RTX cards (See NVIDIA Wayland Troubleshooting)
 # Set this per-game instead (see troubleshooting section)
-# Or test and set it for environment, if you will have a black screen - log in throught tty, remove __GL_THREADED_OPTIMIZATION=1 from /etc/environment, save and reboot.
+# Or test and set it for environment, if you encounter a black screen - log in through tty, remove __GL_THREADED_OPTIMIZATION=1 from /etc/environment, save and reboot.
 # short tty guide
 #    - press Ctrl+Alt+F3 (or F2–F6) to switch to a TTY login screen.
 #    - log in with your username and password.